Edible oil refining: Alternative processes

 In order to minimize soapstock, energy usage, and the base used in the process, different experiments were done in an attempt to improve the process.
 For example, it was demonstrated that it is possible to separate some free fatty acids through membrane degumming.

 Another technology has evaluated the esterification of free fatty acids with glycerol in order to reclaim vegetable oil, both with metal catalysis and by using microorganisms.
 However, all these attempts proved to be less convenient than the original neutralization process.

 Winterization or dewaxing

 Winterization or dewaxing is a process in which oil is separated from waxes, tocopherols, and residual phospholipids, which may cause turbidity issues in the oil if they remain present in the final product.
-In a standard process, room temperature oil is blandly stirred while it slowly cooled down, in order to crystalize all the high melting temperature substances.
+In a standard process, room temperature oil is blandly stirred while it slowly cooled down, in order to crystallize all the high melting temperature substances.
 The solids are then separated either by decantation, filtration, centrifugation, or other solid liquid separation techniques.

 Since crystallization is a difficult process, and natural oils show different composition and botanical sources, different variants were developed, in which different temperatures, residence times are used and the presence or introductions of surfactants, phospholipids or organic solvents are employed to optimize the separation.